thesun.co.uk Media Bias

 General Overview of Source Bias

-This source exhibits a pronounced conservative bias, particularly in its treatment of political issues, with a frequent alignment with right-leaning narratives related to immigration, crime, and labor policies.
+This source exhibits a pronounced conservative bias, particularly in its treatment of political issues, frequently aligning with right-leaning narratives related to immigration, crime, and labor policies.

 Articles critical of the Labour Party and supportive of Conservative figures like Kemi Badenoch and Donald Trump are prevalent, portraying them positively while framing their political opponents negatively.